Congratulations To The MediSys Health Network’s Good Catch Award Winners

 S: Surpasses above and beyond expected job responsibilities related to infection control.

-E: Enforce actions that support infection prevention best practices.
+E: Enforce actions that support best practices in infection prevention.

 I: I do the right thing, even when no one is looking.